Go back to normal view

 We attach high priority to the spiritual and practical care of our members, whether in the Parish or beyond, and to all people living in the Parish itself.

 Greenbank has a longstanding interest and commitment to children and young people.
 As part of our investment in young people we have appointed a full time Youth Associate.
 We launched our YACHT (Youth At CHurch Today) initiative in 2014 as a 5-year fundraising programme to lay down money to resource, support and encourage our work with youth and children in Greenbank.
-We are about half way towards our target of £500,000.

 For our adult members we offer opportunities for Bible Study and prayer during the week, though numbers taking part are small.
 Other opportunities for study are available.